Azure/azurestack-powershell/src/Azs.KeyVault.Admin/readme.md

 <!-- region Generated -->
 # Azs.Keyvault.Admin
-This directory contains the PowerShell module for the KeyVault Admin service.
+This directory contains the PowerShell module for the KeyvaultAdmin service.

 ---
 ## Status